dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

 ```

-Finally we return the function that will run the transition after all the elements have put their information into `siblingData`.
+Finally we return the transition function.
+By the rules of Svelte deferred transitions, this function will run after all the other transitioning elements have initialized and put their information into `siblingData`.

 ```javascript
       return () => {